box/mojito/docs/_docs/guides/open-source-contributors.md

 ```

 ## DB migration
 DB migration is done with Flyway, and Default DB setup with MySql.
 The default app configuration uses HSQL hence Flyway is disabled.

-When using MySql Flyway must be turned on with `flyway.enabled=true` (for dev or in production).
+When using MySql Flyway must be turned on with `spring.flyway.enabled=true` (for dev or in production).

 ### Clean the DB
-Set the properties `l10n.flyway.clean=true` to have Flyway clean the schema first and then recreate it from the migration files.
+Set the properties `l10n.flyway.clean=true` (and have `spring.flyway.clean-disabled=false`) to have Flyway clean the schema first
+and then recreate it from the migration files.
 This will allow during development to do have a similar behavior as `spring.jpa.hibernate.ddl-auto=create`.

 ### When working on Jpa entities
 - Set `spring.jpa.hibernate.ddl-auto=update` so that Hibernate will update the DB schema as you keep doing changes
-- Flyway is be used to create or just update the schema depending if the flag was set to clean the DB (`l10n.flyway.clean`)
+- Flyway is be used to create or just update the schema depending if the flags were set to clean the DB
+(`l10n.flyway.clean` and `spring.flyway.clean-disabled`)

 ### To Generate the final migration script before committing code
-- Set `l10n.flyway.clean=true`, Flyway will drop the database and recreate the previous version
+- Set `l10n.flyway.clean=true` (and `spring.flyway.clean-disabled=false`), Flyway will drop the database and recreate the previous version
 - Set `spring.jpa.hibernate.ddl-auto=none` so that Hibernate won't perform any change on the DB schema
 - Run DDLGenerator to generate the baseline schema to update the database.
 - The generated code in: `target/db/migration/Vx__yy_zz.sql` must be adapted (eg. if renaming a column, hibernate will add one, so the statements must be changed)